 These are relatively simple steps you can start taking today to prepare for the impending digital tsunami.
 There is an urgency to this because this is no everyday disruption.
 New leaders are emerging, and the industry evolution will leave consolidation—and acquisitions—in its wake.

 From assessing your current state and finding small changes that create big ROI to building a disruption-proof enterprise that is responsive to change, Celerity can help you develop the best strategies to start capturing your share of the digital mortgage market before you fall behind.

 This is the second of three Insights posts on the future of digital mortgages.
-In Part 1, we laid out a vision for the future, a home-buying journey and ecosystem that revolves around the customer.
-And in Part 3 we’ll take a closer look at the impact digital mortgages will have on consumers, lenders, and service providers.
+In Part 1, I laid out a vision for the future, a home-buying journey and ecosystem that revolves around the customer.
+And in Part 3 I’ll take a closer look at the impact digital mortgages will have on consumers, lenders, and service providers.